Bling enables game devs to give players Bitcoin rewards

 Starting out

-The company is the brainchild of Wan, a fintech veteran and former securities attorney, and Dan Rice, a veteran software engineer and blockchain and gaming expert.
+The company is the brainchild of Wan, a fintech veteran and former securities attorney; and Dan Rice, a veteran software engineer and blockchain and gaming expert.
 In 2017, Wan was getting a lot of calls from crypto entrepreneurs who wanted to do initial coin offerings (ICOs), and they were later deemed illegal by the Securities & Exchange Commission.
 She stayed away from that.
 And that was good.

-She happened to get pregnant with her first child, but she still had an idea for an opportunity in smart contracts, which were automated programmable elements on the Ethereum blockchain.
+Wan happened to get pregnant with her first child, but she still had an idea for an opportunity in smart contracts, which were automated programmable elements on the Ethereum blockchain.

 “I was like, ‘What do I have left to lose?
 Right.’
 I’m a solo female pregnant minority founder so I might as well just give it a go,” she said in an interview with GamesBeat.
 “I reached out to the person who is now my CTO, Dan, and we discussed it.
 And we found out that we had very similar views on it.
 So originally, we started off as a dispute-resolution infrastructure company for smart contracts.”